 This course introduces students to academic service learning.
 Focus is on participating in experiences in the community that reinforce skills and concepts addressed in social work courses by actively participating in meaningful civic service experiences that meet community needs.
 Through the Service-Learning Practicum, students take what they have learned and apply their learning in a real-world context.
 Through interactions with community agencies, discussions, and reflection activities students gain an increased understanding of themselves in relation to others.
 Service learning combines community service with critical reflection and analysis.
-Through service-learning experiences, the community to address community issues and needs and build on community strengths and assets.
+Through service-learning experiences, the community becomes a classroomin which students work with members of the community to address community issues and needs and build on community strengths and assets.
 The course integrates the values of the college to create a community partnership that develops an understanding of social responsibility, leadership and academic learning.
 SL